fishnal/aws-notes/management/vpc-flow-logs.md

 # VPC Flow Logs

-captures traffic flowing within VPCs
+Captures traffic flowing within VPCs

-flow logs can be stored in S3 or sent directly to CloudWatch
+Flow logs can be stored in S3 or sent directly to CloudWatch

-limtations
+Limtations
-- for vpc peered connections, can only see flow logs of peered vpcs within same account
+- For vpc peered connections, can only see flow logs of peered vpcs within same account
-- cannot retrieve info from resources within EC2-Classic environment
+- Cannot retrieve info from resources within EC2-Classic environment
 - Once a Flow Log is created, it cannot be changed.
 You must delete and re-create one if you want to update it.
 - Traffic that is not captured
   - DHCP traffic within vpc